da-x/git-search-replace/README.md

     gsr 'things with space///with other stuff' --diff

-Note that shells properly de-escape the commas from the expression above.
+Note that shells properly de-escape the quotes from the expression above.

 Example of using *gsr-branch*: